 Bayou La Batre is a very small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 2,621 people and just one neighborhood, Bayou La Batre is the 173rd largest community in Alabama.

 Occupations and Workforce

-When you are in Bayou La Batre, you'll notice that it is more blue-collar than most other communities in America.
-56.93% of Bayou La Batre’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Bayou La Batre is a blue-collar town, with 56.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bayou La Batre is a city of transportation and shipping workers, production and manufacturing workers and sales and office workers.
 There are especially a lot of people living in Bayou La Batre who work in office and administrative support (8.90%), teaching (7.58%) and sales jobs (7.38%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.18% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bayou La Batre has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bayou La Batre a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.